-- In general rain gauge underestimates the rainfall that would have fallen on the ground in the absence of gauge.
+- In general rain gauge underestimates the rainfall that would have fallen on the ground in the absence of a gauge.

-- The measuring value difference of and the type of gauge, the height of the rim of the gauge above the ground surface, the intensity of rainfall, the wind speed, etc.
+- The measuring value difference of the type of gauge, the height of the rim of the gauge above the ground surface, the intensity of rainfall, the wind speed, etc.